Diversity in Schumpeterian games: Diversity

 \subsection{The multi-attribute model of diversity}

-Throughout the paper, we identify a good with the technology of its production.
-Let $\plans \neq \emptyset$ be a set of technologies that firms operating in a given market can use (or products they offer).
-We aim to define a function of diversity similar to one proposed by \citet{Nehring2002ADiversity}, but in such a way that it reflects consumer needs and tastes for different technologies (and goods).
+Throughout the paper, we identify a good with the technology of its production and \bb denote a finite and non-empty \bc set of technologies that firms operating in the market can use, \bb or the products they offer, by $\plans$. \bc We aim to define a function of diversity similar to \bb that proposed by \citet{Nehring2002ADiversity}, which, for the continuum of consumers, would reflect their \bc needs and tastes for different technologies (and goods).
+In this paper we show how product diversity and technology dissimilarities affect Schumpeterian competition.
+To this aim, in this section we introduce the building blocks of the model step by step.

-\emph{An attribute} in the set $\plans$ is any subset $\attr\subset \plans$ of technologies (or goods) that possess defined characteristics (such as the material used, the color of the good produced, its weight, usage, etc.), and it is identified with the set Each element in the set $\attr$ \emph{possesses} the attribute $\attr$, that is, $\plan \in \attr$ if the technology $\plan\in \plans$ possesses the attribute $\attr$.
-A set of technologies $D\subset \plans$ \emph{realizes} the attribute $\attr$, if there is at least one technology of $D$ that possesses the attribute $\attr$, that is, if $\attr\cap D \neq \emptyset$.
+\emph{An attribute} in the \bv (nonempty) \bc set $\plans$ is any subset $\attr\subset \plans$ of technologies (or goods) that possesses defined characteristics (such as the material used, the color of the good produced, its weight, usage, etc.). \bb The attribute $\attr$ is then identified with the set \bc Each element in the set $\attr$ \emph{possesses} the attribute $\attr$, that is, $\plan \in \attr$, if the technology $\plan\in \plans$ possesses the attribute $\attr$. \bb We say that \bc a set of technologies $D\subset \plans$ \emph{realizes} the attribute $\attr$, if there is at least one technology of $D$ that possesses the attribute $\attr$, that is, if $\attr\cap D \neq \emptyset$. \bb The number of possible attributes available to consumers is then no greater than $2^{\kappa}-1$, where $\kappa$ is the number of technologies used by the firms. \bc